-Here are 12 words of encouragement to protect the soul of pastors:
+12 words of encouragement for pastors:

-Choose your friends wisely – but make sure you choose friends.
+Choose your friends wisely, but make sure you choose friends.

 Don’t attempt to lead alone.
 Too many pastors avoid close friendships because they’ve been hurt.
 They trusted someone with information who used it against them.
 Finding friends you can trust and be real with means you’ll sometimes get injured, but the reward is worth it.
 And, it’s cliche, but to find a friend – be a friend.
+Make sure you have a few friends who you can turn to on the darker days.
+They will come.

 The church can never love your family as much as you do.